micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-48-rashi_en.md

 ### passuk 7
 <b>And I, when I came from Padan, etc.</b> “And, although I burden you to bring me to burial in the Land of Canaan, and I did not do likewise for your mother, for she died near Beis Lechem.”
 <b>A stretch of land.</b> A measure of land—a distance of 2,000 <i>amohs</i> which is the limit for walking on Shabbos.
 This is like the opinion of R. Moshe Hadarshon.
 “Do not think that rains prevented me from bringing her for burial in Chevron for it was the dry season when the earth is riddled with holes like a sieve.”
 <b>I buried her there.</b> “And I did not carry her even to Beis Lechem in order to bring her to a [settled] land, and I know that you have resentment toward me.
-But, know that it was by the word [of God] that I buried her there so that she might help her descendants when Nevuzaradon would send them into exile and when they would pass by way [of her grave] Rochel would emerge from her grave and cry and beseech mercy [from God] for them, as it is said: “A voice is heard in Ramah, Rochel is weeping for her children, etc.” And God answers her: “‘There is reward for your toil,’ says God, ‘for your children will return to their border.’”
+But, know that it was by the word [of God] that I buried her there so that she might help her descendants when Nevuzaradon would send them into exile and when they would pass by way [of her grave] Rachel would emerge from her grave and cry and beseech mercy [from God] for them, as it is said: “A voice is heard in Ramah, Rachel is weeping for her children, etc.” And God answers her: “‘There is reward for your toil,’ says God, ‘for your children will return to their border.’”
 Onkelos translates it [כִּבְרַת־אֶרֶץ] as כְּרוּב אַרְעָא [meaning:] a measure of land which is plowed in one day.
 It is my opinion that they had a definite measure which they called “the equivalent of one furrow,” <i>charuede,</i> in Old French, as is mentioned: “He plows repeatedly,” [or:] “The amount that a fox carries from a plowed field.”

 ### passuk 8
-<b>Yisrael saw Yoseif’s sons.</b> He attempted to bless them, but the Divine Presence departed from him, because Yerovom and Achov were destined to be born from Ephraim and Yehu and his sons from Menasheh.
+<b>Yisrael saw Yossef’s sons.</b> He attempted to bless them, but the Divine Presence departed from him, because Yerovom and Achov were destined to be born from Ephraim and Yehu and his sons from Menasheh.
 <b>And he said, “Who are these?”</b> [Meaning:] from whom were these born, that are not fit to be blessed?

 ### passuk 9
-<b>In this.</b> He showed him his betrothal and marriage contracts and Yoseif prayed for compassion regarding this and the Divine Spirit returned to him [Yaakov].
+<b>In this.</b> He showed him his betrothal and marriage contracts and Yossef prayed for compassion regarding this and the Divine Spirit returned to him [Yaakov].
 <b>He said, “Please take them to me and I will bless them.</b> This is to what Scripture refers when it states: “And I led Ephraim and took them upon his arms.”
 [Meaning:] “I led My spirit back unto Yaakov for Ephraim’s sake until he [Yaakov] took them into his arms.”

 ### passuk 10